bcgov/digital-trust-toolkit/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 ## Properties

 ### interest
-an undivided interest in a location
+An undivided interest in a location.

 ### titleType
 This field specifies the type of title based on the PNG Act.
 Title types can include the following: 1.
 Lease (Part 6); 2.
 Permit (Part 5); 3.
 Drilling Licence (Part 5.1), and 4.
 Storage Reservoir Licence (Part 14.130).
 Each title has only one title type.